 Scripts

 Script - is a container for game data and logic that can be assigned to a scene node.
 Fyrox uses Rust for scripting, so scripts are as fast as native code.
+Every scene node can have any number of scripts assigned.

 When to Use Scripts and When Not